 Reason and Precedent in the Law.
 In Reality, Reason, and Rights: Essays in Honor of Tibor R. Machan, edl. by Douglas Rasmussen, Aeon Skoble, and Douglas Den Uyl, Lanham Maryland: Lexington Books, 2011.How do you reconcile reason (which requires thinking for yourself) with the practice in the law of following precedent (which involves following the thoughts of others)?

 Libertarianism.
 An article I wrote for the International Encyclopedia of Ethics (Blackwell, 2013).
-I am now revising and updating it for the new edition of the encyclopedia.
+This is a new version, revised considerably and updated, for the new edition of the Encyclopedia.